 What is a fraction?

-A fraction is a number written in the form where q is nonzero.
-Any rational number can be written as a fraction, and any fraction as a rational number.
+A fraction is a number written in the form , where q is nonzero.
+Any rational number can be written as a fraction.
 Fractions are usually used to think about "parts of a whole."
-For example, if someone steals all but 1/5 of your ball of wax, you will be 4/5 shy of having a whole ball of wax.
+For example, if someone steals all but one-fifth of your ball of wax, you'll be four-fifths shy of having a whole ball of wax.
+Gross.

 To understand fractions, it may be helpful to think about brownies.
 Unless you're on a diet.
 In which case, just mentally replace every occurrence of "brownies" in the following example with the words "veggie squares."